Special Educational Needs

 Our school joined the First Federation Trust on 1st June 2017.
-We are in the process of adopting the SEN policies and procedures of the First Federation Trust.
+We have adopted the SEN policies and procedures of the First Federation Trust.
 SEN related policies can be found on the First Federation Trust website at: www.firstfederation.org/send-and-equality

 This report includes the following sections:

 - What should a parent do if they think their child has special educational needs